typst-community/glossarium/tests/key-capitalization-ambiguous/test.typ

   (key: "Test", long: "Test")
 )

-// This should panic with the key_capitalization_not_unambiguous error
+// This should panic with the key_capitalization_ambiguous error
 #assert.eq(
   catch(() => register-glossary(test_glossary)),
   "panicked with: \"glossarium@"